wp-plugins/google-one/readme.txt

 * Actions: Add Google +1 button easily.
 * Display: Select the button position: before the content, after, before and after or using a shortcode.
 * Display: Use one of 4 Sizes of button.
+* Display: Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft)

 = Recommended Plugins =